mnemnion/codex/README.md

 So far so good.

-## /orb
+## orb

-  The orb directory is the source of all truth.
+  The `/orb` directory is the source of all truth.
 It contains Grimoires.

 These are woven and knitted into `/doc` and `/src`, respectively.

+It is allowable for the `/orb` directory to be empty.

-## /src
+## src

-`/src` is short for sorcery, the source is in `/orb`.
+`/src` is short for sorcery.
+The source is in `/orb`.
 We call the source to sorcery transition a knit.

   The important thing to know about the `/src` directory, is that Genesis